OnTitansShoulder/ontitansshoulder.github.io/docs/Cloud-and-Containers/Architecture/Cloud-App-Architecture.md

 - Complexity, more moving parts and need to make sure they work in harmony
 - Development and testing, hard to test service dependencies
 - Lack of goverance, may end up with things built with different stacks and styles and making it harder to maintain and see the entire picture
-- Network congestion and latency, more components lead to more inter-service communication.
+- Network ingestion and latency, more components lead to more inter-service communication.
 Reduce unnecessary calls, use more efficient serialization formats, and switch to asynchronous communication patterns helps
 - Data integrity, data consistency can become a problem as each service keeps its own state
 - Management, logging and tracing, DevOps
 - Versioning, potential backward or forward compatibility